cloudflare/cloudflare-docs/products/images/src/content/faq.md

 ### Resizing failed and I received an error response with a code.
 What does it mean?

-Visit our [Troubleshoot Image Resizing problems](https://support.cloudflare.com/hc/articles/4412024022029) page were we have a troubleshoot guide for some of the more common situations, including error responses.
+Refer to [Troubleshoot Image Resizing problems](https://support.cloudflare.com/hc/articles/4412024022029) for more information on how to troubleshoot some of the more common issues, including error responses.

 ---